opendilab/DI-engine/dizoo/procgen/README.md

 ## Train Coinrun with DI-engine

 DI-engine can achive 10 return on average within 2M episodes by DQN.
 The tuned example can be found in `dizoo/procgen/entry/coinrun_dqn_config.py`.
-The training episode reward is as follows.
+The training episode return is as follows.

 ![tb](./coinrun_dqn.svg)

 DI-engine can achive 10 return on average within 2M episodes by PPO.
 The tuned example can be found in `dizoo/procgen/entry/coinrun_ppo_config.py`.
-The training episode reward is as follows.
+The training episode return is as follows.

 ![tb](./coinrun_ppo.svg)